Luna-Klatzer/docs_openhiven.py/source/index.rst

 OpenHiven.py documentation
 **************************

-The Unofficial Python API wrapper for Hiven.
+Openhiven.py is an easy, open-source and async API wrapper written in Python that provides basic functionality for the Hiven Swarm and API.

 .. toctree::
     :caption: Introduction